STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

            <linkflags>"-std=c++0x -mmic"
          ;

-* Change to the directory you unpacked boost in (from now on referred to as ``$BOOST_ROOT``) and execute the following commands:
+* Change to the directory you unpacked Boost in (which will be referred to as ``$BOOST_ROOT`` from now on) and execute the following commands:

   .. code-block:: bash

      ./bootstrap.sh
      ./b2 toolset=intel-mic -j<N>

-  You should now have all the required boost libraries.
+  You should now have all the required Boost libraries.

 Installation of the Hwloc library .................................